influxdata/docs-v2/content/telegraf/v1.19/data_formats/input/json_v2.md

 The following describes the high-level approach when parsing arrays and objects:

-**Array**: Every element in an array is treated as a *separate* metric
+- **Array**: Every element in an array is treated as a *separate* metric

-**Object**: Every key/value in a object is treated as a *single* metric
+- **Object**: Every key/value in a object is treated as a *single* metric

-When handling nested arrays and objects, these above rules continue to apply as the parser creates metrics.
+When handling nested arrays and objects, the rules above continue to apply as the parser creates metrics.
-When an object has multiple array's as values, the array's will become separate metrics containing only non-array values from the obejct.
+When an object has multiple arrays as values, the arrays will become separate metrics containing only non-array values from the object.
-Below you can see an example of this behavior, with an input json containing an array of book objects that has a nested array of characters.
+Below you can see an example of this behavior, with an input JSON containing an array of book objects that has a nested array of characters.

-Example JSON:
+**Example JSON:**

 ```json
 {